The First Experiment

 I poured some vinegar into one cup and water in the other.
 I said, “This is vinegar and it smells stinky.
 It looks like water but it’s not.
 Can you say vinegar?”

-Kids like learning new words (even though, at first, he said it was vin-grr) so don’t be afraid to use the real names for things.
+Kids like learning new words.
+Even though he called it vin-grr at first, that didn’t last long.
+Don’t be afraid to use the real names for things.

-He smelled both cups and made a face.
+He smelled both cups and made a face at the vinegar.
 We both laughed and I put a spoonful of baking soda in two other cups.

 “This is sodium bicarbonate but we call it… baking soda.”